-What is Anthropology?
+What is an Anthropology Major?

 Anthropology is concerned with a wide range of issues from discovering the earliest origins of human culture to understanding present day civilization, or developing an awareness of the most remote peoples on earth to exploring our own society, and/or documenting the evolution of monkeys and apes to tracing the development of Homo sapiens.
 Increasingly, anthropologists are securing positions with government agencies and private research firms related areas such as city management and urban planning, environmental assessment, and/or science writing and publishing, to name a few.